Morrantho/sprincli/readme.md

 * Generate Repositories
 * Generate Services
 * Generate Login + Registration
+* Project Deployment
+* Run server
+* Maven Support

+## Notes:

+* Apache Maven is required to use some of Sprincli's commands, so if something doesn't work, that could be why.

-## Note: When referring to "root" directory, you must be able to see your project's "pom.xml", otherwise you're in the wrong folder.
+* When referring to "root" directory, you must be able to see your project's "pom.xml", otherwise you're in the wrong folder.

 ### One time setup:
 * Add an alias anywhere in your .bashrc.
 Its in your